-Function value A logical mask which is true if x is local to the current process psb\local\index x Integer indices.
+Function value A logical mask which is true if x is local to the current process psb\local\index

 1. This routine returns a .true. value for an index that is local to the current process, including the halo indices